Read and write from S3 buckets directly¶

 to our requirements.txt

 .
-Then, to be able to access the content of our S3 bucket, we provide our deployment with the right parameters.
-We advise to add these parameters as environment variables, so that they can be changed without the requirement of pushing a new deployment_package
+To access our S3 bucket, we also need to provide our deployment with the right parameters.
+We advise to add these parameters as environment variables, so that they can be stored as a secret, and can be updated more conveniently.

 Enabling interactions with your S3 bucket¶